meltoner/agrofelis/README.md

 ## The Project

-The chassis of the vehicle should be designed according to the specifications of the job at hand, encompassing carrying capacity, suspension and wheel choices and of course size is expected to vary.
-To accommodate these variations, the project recommends the particular chassis as a baseline since it is assumed that there will be different designs.
+The chassis of the vehicle should be designed according to the specifications of the job at hand, those being carrying capacity, suspension and wheel choices and steering radius so size is expected to vary.
+The project recommends the particular chassis as a baseline since it is assumed that there will be different designs.
 The *project core* is an open-source programmable system that can migrate in various mechanical platforms either for motion control or for implement control, while also having programmable automation capability and retaining the capability for precision applications and AI readiness.

 The chassis implemented for the project is a carrying bar welded chassis with detachable components.
-It boasts a maximum carrying capacity of 250 kilograms of payload and for cost efficiency, eschews suspension.
+It boasts a maximum carrying capacity of 250 kilograms of payload and for cost efficiency eschews suspension.
 A four wheel drive system is employed with energy efficient in-hub motors that are dynamically regulated through real-time feedback sensors.
 The steering system is composed of two independent linear actuators driven with mechanical and energy monitoring sensors.

 The power system boasts an energy autonomy of 8.8 kWh, conveniently fitting within a 1-square-meter space.
 It is composed of 8-element LiFePO4 batteries rated at 320 amps, paired with an intelligent battery management system at 300 amps maximum discharge rate capacity and a data link enabling the utilization of energy-related indicators.